ModByDaylight/Documentation/docs/Development/ModdingGuides/Physics.md

 4. Once you have a result you're happy with hit Save.

-## Part 3: Painting Cloth Physics onto your Mesh
+## Painting Cloth Physics onto your Mesh

 1. Right click on the mesh you want to add physics to and hit Edit.
 2. The mesh viewer window will open up.